tanberry/steampipecloud/README.md

 1. Vavigte to https://deepnote.com/sign-up and sign up for an account.
 2. In Deepnote, click **Integrations** in the left navigation pane.

     a.
-Select PostgreSQL from the (since your free Steampipe workspace uses Postgres).
+Select PostgreSQL from the displayed integrations (because your free Steampipe workspace uses Postgres).

    The Configure PostgreSQL integration modal box displays.

     b.
-Enter the required connection information, using the connection information from the Steampipe Cloud workspace (on the Connect tab).
+Enter the required connection information, using the connection information from the Steampipe Cloud workspace (on the **Connect** tab).

     c.
 Click **Create** to save your connection information and close the modal box.